oracle-livelabs/adb/shared/adb-create-clone-from-backup/adb-create-clone-from-backup.md

 - Examine how to create a clone from backup as a cross-region clone.
 - Create a long-term backup.

-## Task 1: Clone a Database from the Currently Running Primary database
+## Task 1: Clone a Database from the Currently Running Primary Database

 1. Return to the **Autonomous Database details** page of your source database.
 From the **More actions** drop-down list, select **Create clone**.